Get Help Now

 Establishing paternity can be a stressful experience, especially when it may seem like everyone is fighting against you.
 It can feel as if you are being treated unfairly.
 After all, you only seek the opportunity to make a positive impact in your child’s life.

-Our child custody attorneys at Pittsburgh Divorce & Family Law, LLC understand the turmoil that can arise in these situations.
+Our Pennsylvania child custody attorneys at Pittsburgh Divorce & Family Law, LLC understand the turmoil that can arise in these situations.
 With Pennsylvania operating on the doctrine of paternity by estoppel, it can be difficult to prove paternity if someone else has already claimed parental rights.
 Once it is clear that want to be a loving and responsible parent, we can use our years of legal experience to prove your paternity.

 Call (412) 471-5100 today so your voice can be heard in a paternity dispute.